jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Skill Checks: Limits, Successes, and Failures

 Skill checks are only made when the thing is possible to do and there is a risk of failure.
 If something would have a DC of 5 or lower, no check is needed.
 The character can simply accomplish the task.
+Also, if 5 plus the character's relevant modifiers (ability and proficiency bonuses) would meet or exceed the DC, the task is automatically successful.
 Conversely, if something would have a DC higher than 30, no check is made.
 The task is impossible for the character to accomplish.

 Rolling a 1 is always a failure and rolling a 20 is always a success, even if the modified roll would not have failed or succeeded numerically when compared to the DC of the task.
 For example, a roll of 20 + 2 WIS + 2 proficiency would still succeed on a DC 25 task even though the roll only adds up to 24.